janina-rinke/HGT_in_ants/README.md

 ```

 #### Synteny of clade-specific HGTs
-All clade-specific LGT regions were extended by 50 kb up- and downstream to infer synteny of genes.
+All clade-specific HGT regions were extended by 40 kb up- and downstream to infer synteny of genes.
 ```bash
 ./r_scripts/09_Synteny.Rmd
 ```

 #### Detail analyses of unique and species-specific HGTs and creation of plots for global HGTs
-This script was used to investigate unique and species-specific HGTs which is visualized in Figure 6.
+This script was used to investigate unique and species-specific HGTs.
 ```bash
 ./r_scripts/10_Unique_HGTs.Rmd
 ```